 Risk assessment and mitigation tools should be utilized in the health care setting to examine patients for elder abuse and neglect (EAN).
 Once EAN is identified, notification of Adult Protective services (APS) is recommended as a best practice.
 Screening assists the health care professional in better identifying an individual’s areas of needs, categorizing the individual’s risk, and developing a multidisciplinary plan to provide appropriate interventions and support (Moore & Browne, 2017).
 Care of the elder abuse and neglect victims should be a multidisciplinary approach and include the facilitation of access to supportive services (Yunus, R. M., et al., 2017).

 According to evidence, all healthcare providers should screen patients routinely for abuse and neglect.
 The process of standardized screening using any assessment or instrument should be done to ensure that signs of abuse or neglect are not overlooked (Gallione, et al., 2017).
+However, current evidence is insufficient to assess the balance of benefits and harms of screening for abuse and neglect where there are no recognized signs and symptoms of abuse (USPSTF, 2018).

 Strategies for detecting elder mistreatment include using a combination of physical assessment, subjective information, and data gathered from screening instruments.
 Providers should provide older adults with emergency contact numbers and community resources.
 When appropriate, referrals to regulatory agencies should be made.
 From implementing these recommendations, potential benefits include a reduction in harm of elderly patients through appropriate referrals as well as increased use of interventions to promote patient safety.
 For health care providers, potential benefits of screening through use of instruments or screening tools such as the Modified Caregiver Strain Index and Geriatric Depression Scale could improve evaluations and patient management that may also develop positive relationships between caregiver and older adult patients (Caceres & Fulmer, 2013).